 If you don’t know what you want, an easy ‘trick’ is to ask your report to first take a few days to get some ideas on how to approach the problem and discuss them with you.

-Some of us might be seduced to come up with possible approaches themselves (of course, I was never one of those people ;)).
-But remember: then you’ll have to spend time on a project you are not going to finish and you’ll take away valuable time with the topic from your team member: a lose-lose situation.
+Some of us might be seduced to come up with possible approaches ourselves.
+But remember: then you’ll have to spend time on a project you are not going to finish and you’ll take away valuable 1:1- time with the topic from your team member, making this a lose-lose situation.

 You should be very specific on the amount of freedom you are willing to give ‘the chosen one’.

 - wait to be told what to do?